 There isn’t as much choice when it comes to budget DAB internet radios as there is with other categories of radio.
 Internet radios tend to be significantly more expensive than regular DAB radios.
 Here are two other good budget options:

 - Ocean Digital WR282CD: This is another affordable DAB internet radio.
 It can pick up FM, DAB and DAB+ stations and also features a dual alarm clock.
-Unlike the Roberts Stream 104, this radio also has a Bluetooth receiver so you can wirelessly stream music from a phone, tablet or laptop.
+Unlike some internet radios, this radio also has a Bluetooth receiver so you can wirelessly stream music from a phone, tablet or laptop.
 See it on Amazon here.

 Best Budget DAB Radio CD Player